johanna-einsiedler/algorithmic.care/website/docs/research.md

 full-wave rectification and half-wave rectification)
     - most commonly used EMG signal filter is essentially a finite impulse response bandpass filter with a cutoff point of 20 Hz and 500 Hz
 - temporal windowing
-    - slice” continuoussEMG data into shortsegmentsforsubsequent analyses - analysis window length should not exceed 200 ms (Huang et al.)
+    - slice” continuouss EMG data into short segments for subsequent analyses - analysis window length should not exceed 200 ms (Huang et al.)
     - 150–250 ms as the optimal tradeoff between the classification accuracy and the delay
     - 200–300 ms for the disjoint (Smith et al.) and 225–300 ms for the overlap windowing technique, respectively (Ashraf et al.)
--  smoothing (e.g., Average Rectified Value
-(ARV) and Root Mean Square (RMS))
+-  smoothing (e.g., Average Rectified Value (ARV) and Root Mean Square (RMS))
 -  amplitude normalization [55]

 ### Features